-The following USC programs include compulsory placements in settings that require COVID-19 vaccination.
+The following UniSC programs include compulsory placements in settings that recommend COVID-19 vaccination.

 - Bachelor of Dietetics/Bachelor of Dietetics (Honours)